jmberg/bup/Documentation/bup-aws.7.md

 s3bucket = ... [mandatory]
 : The S3 bucket in which to store objects other than the refs file(s).

-dynamotable = ... [mandatory]
-: The DynamoDB table in which to store the list of objects and the refs file(s).

 region = ... [mandatory]
-: The AWS region in which the S3 bucket and DynamoDB table are located.
+: The AWS region in which the S3 bucket is located.

-accessKeyId = ... [mandatory unless sessionToken is given] : The access key ID for the AWS account that has access to the S3 bucket and the DynamoDB table.
+accessKeyId = ... [mandatory unless sessionToken is given] : The access key ID for the AWS account that has access to the S3 bucket.

 secretAccessKey = ... [mandatory unless sessionToken is given] : The secret access key for the account.